 people enjoy being able to walk in their neighborhood.
 What many people

 don't realize is that most of America's premier vacation locations are

 also very walkable.
 The Richmond Ter / John St neighborhood is among

 the top 5% of American neighborhoods in terms of walkability.

-Richmond Ter / John St is a neighborhood that is on the ocean, a bay, or inlet.
+The Richmond Ter / John St neighborhood is on the ocean, a bay, or inlet.

 In addition to being coastal, Richmond Ter / John St is a very nautical neighborhood,